DuckDuckGo SEO: What You Should Know

 Why We Should Care About DuckDuckGo

-Data privacy concerns are on the rise.
-Facebook has received a lot of heat recently, causing many individuals to start questioning their own privacy.
+My research into DuckDuckGo started in 2018 and at that time, data privacy concerns were already on the rise.

+With antitrust claims against some of the giants including Facebook, Amazon, Apple, and Google, people are paying attention to their privacy policies.

-I have heard people who never seemed to take notice before, now showing apprehension regarding how their information is collected and shared.
+As that awareness has grown, more and more searchers are showing apprehension regarding how their information is collected and shared.

 According to DuckDuckGo, it never stores your personal information or search history.

 It doesn’t follow you with ads or track you across the Internet.

-DuckDuckGo’s mantra is simple, “no tracking, no ad targeting, just searching.”
+DuckDuckGo’s mantra is simple: “no tracking, no ad targeting, just searching.”
 It calls out Google on its site by pointing how much Google is tracking you and using your data for ads.

-According to DuckDuckGo, there were 6 billion searches conducted on its site in 2017, which reflected an approximate 50 percent increase from 2016.
-The daily average number of searches in 2017 was around 19 million.
+According to DuckDuckGo, there were nearly 24 billion searches conducted on its site in 2020, which reflected an approximate 57% increase from 2019.

+The daily average number of searches in December 2020 was around 79 million.
+Compare that to December 2019, when there were about 48 million searches.

 Below is a chart published on DuckDuckGo.com that illustrates the growth:

-The company now has a partnership with Samsung and Brave, which will likely drive more searches over this year.

-While these are all impressive numbers, it’s important to put it into perspective.
+While these are all impressive numbers, it’s important to put them into perspective.

 DuckDuckGo’s market share pales in comparison to the other major players: Google, Yahoo, and Bing.
-Per Netmarketshare.com, DuckDuckGo’s global search market share is only around .22 percent (below Ask.com, but above AOL).

-After looking at these statistics, it’s easy to say, “forget it,” the market share is too low to worry about.

-You need to watch your own analytics trends, though.
+However, you need to watch your own analytics trends.

-When reviewing various websites, I discovered that some, not all, are getting traffic at a growing rate from DuckDuckGo.
-Although these numbers are still small, it’s something to watch.
+When reviewing various websites, I discovered that some, if not all, are getting traffic at a high growth rate from DuckDuckGo.

-Below is a comparison of analytics over the last 6 months showing an upward trend of visitors from DuckDuckGo.
-The total percentage of traffic from DuckDuckGo only comprised about .12 percent over the last 6 months, but this number more than doubled from the previous period.

 What We Should Know About DuckDuckGo

 DuckDuckGo states that it gets its results from more than 400 sources, ranging from crowdsourced websites to its own crawler, DuckDuckBot.
-It also pulls from other search engines, including, Bing, Yahoo, and Yandex.

-In a community post that is now quite dated, DuckDuckGo stated that it uses “the ranking of the underlying APIs, and then re-rank[s], omit[s], merge[s], etc. on top of that.”

-Similar to Google’s ability to provide an answer in search results, DuckDuckGo has its own instant answer.
-DuckDuckGo will, depending on the query, provide an answer directly in the SERP:

 Because DuckDuckGo focuses on privacy, it does not know exactly where the searcher is located.
-However, it can approximate the location information through a GEO::IP lookup.
-I tested this with a query for, “restaurants near me,” and it was pretty close:

 Now that you understand DuckDuckGo better, how can you use this information?